LunaaSan/BanditBot/README.md

 # Bot Information
 - `Language: Node.js`
+- `Discord.js Verison - v12`
-- ` Discord JS - A Node JS wrapper for the Discord API`
+- `Discord JS - A Node JS wrapper for the Discord API`
 - `process.env - To take care of any private variables.`
 - `Hosted on: https://replit.com/`  | you can host it where ever you'd like!
 - [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)